erintimli01/Mr.-Roboger-s-Neighborhood/README.md

 ## Tests

-//Describe: beepboop()
+//Describe: beepboop()//

 Test: "It should return beep with users entry of 1"
 Code: beep(1)
-Expected Output: 1
+Expected Output: "Beep!"

+Test: "It should return with beep for all numbers that contain 1"
+Code: beep(17)
+Return: "Beep!"

 ## Setup/Installation Requirements